skiselev/micro_8088/Documentation/Proton-XT_Controller-PT8010AF.md

 Proton PT8010AF controller was used in several late 80's XT-compatible motherboards.
 It appears to be a clone of [Faraday FE2010A](Faraday-XT_Controller-FE2010A.md).

-Unfortunately I was not able to find its datasheet, so I [reverse-engineered a PT8010AF-based motherboard](https://github.com/skiselev/Proton_Turbo_XT).
+Unfortunately I was not able to find Proton PT8010AF datasheet, so I [reverse-engineered a PT8010AF-based motherboard](https://github.com/skiselev/Proton_Turbo_XT).
 This work showed that Proton PT8010AF has exactly the same pinout as Faraday FE2010A.
 I also acquired a PT8010AF, installed in a Micro 8088 system, and tested it.

 ## Can Faraday FE2010A be replaced with Proton PT8010AF?